Crochet tools for beginners

 Scheepjes_yarn_bowl

 If crochet has taken over your life and you've always got a project on the go, then a yarn bowl is a nice little treat for yourself.
-The beauty of a yarn bowl is that it keeps your ball in one place while you work away, and as they feature a hole or slit for you to pull your yarn through, it means that your ball doesn't keep rolling around on the floor - a must have for any crocheters with kitty's in the house!
+The beauty of a yarn bowl is that it keeps your ball in one place while you work away, and as they feature a hole or slit for you to pull your yarn through, it means that your ball doesn't keep rolling around on the floor – a must have for any crocheters with kitties in the house!

-Crochet Starter kit for Beginners
+Crochet Starter Kit for Beginners

 Now that you know the main tools you need, you can start building up your collection of crochet hooks and tools piece by piece.